Michael Adams (Kentucky politician)

-Michael Gene Adams (born March 27, 1976) is an American politician who is a member of the Republican Party.
+Michael Gene Adams (born March 27, 1976) is an American politician and attorney who is a member of the Republican Party.
 He is the secretary of state of the Commonwealth of Kentucky.
 He succeeded Alison Lundergan Grimes on January 6, 2020.

 Early life and career

 Adams is from Paducah, Kentucky.
 He graduated from Reidland High School, the University of Louisville, and Harvard Law School.
 Adams was the first in his family to get a bachelor's degree and attended Harvard Law School on low-income aid.
 After law school, Adams served as a judicial law clerk for Chief Judge John G. Heyburn II, of the U.S. District Court for the Western District of Kentucky.
 He worked for Mitch McConnell and Ernie Fletcher before becoming counsel to the deputy attorney general of the United States during the second term of President George W. Bush.
 After the Bush administration, Adams served as general counsel to the Republican Governors Association, before working in election law.
 He served as Mike Pence's political law attorney.
 Adams served as the campaign attorney for Eric Greitens.